Vintageinfo – All About Vintage Lighting

 Manufacturer: Theodor Müller & Co.
 Temde-Werk, Detmold, Germany, Switzerland.

-Other versions: The glass of this 1960s Temde bulbs chandelier exists in several colours an sizes, as you can see below.
-It was at least also made as a floor lamp and wall lamp.
+Other versions: This 1960s Temde bulbs chandelier was produced in several colours and sizes, as shown below.
+It was also available as a floor lamp and a wall lamp.

 Eva Renée Nele